brwhale/KataScript/README.md

 KataScript is a single header file.
 To include KataScript into your project simply put KataScript.hpp into your project and #include it.

 ### Invoke C++ From KataScript
-If we want to call C++ code from inside the script, we can register the code as a function any time after calling the KataScriptInterpereter constructor; (note that the function will be placed in the current scope)
+If we want to call C++ code from inside the script, we can register the code as a function any time after calling the KataScriptInterpreter constructor; (note that the function will be placed in the current scope)

 Here's a function to wrap for the example: (in C++)
 >     int integrationExample(int a) {